 Not long after he began volunteering, his role quickly evolved into something more.
-Lewis was involved with several of SSPF’s programs, including the Youth Soccer League, the S.T.E.M initiatives, and also the Scholar’s Programming and his talents did not go unnoticed as he was asked to take on more and more responsibilities.
+Lewis was involved with several of SSPF’s programs, including the ‘Youth Soccer’ league, the Science, Technology, Engineering and Math (S.T.E.M.) initiatives; and also the ‘Scholar’s’ Programming.
+His talents did not go unnoticed, as he was asked to take on more and more responsibilities.

-In elementary school, he even a published book (as part of a school project – but still, Goal: Accomplished!).
+In elementary school, he even a published book (as part of a school project; but still … Goal = Accomplished!).

 For more on The University of Arizona’s School of Journalism please visit:

 During his senior year as an undergraduate student, Lewis was selected by a panel of journalists at The New York Times (from among a national pool of student members of the National Association of Hispanic Journalists) to participate in a two-week student journalism institute in which he crossed the border and reported from Nogales-Sonora, Mexico.
-He also covered a daily (and nightly) public safety beat for the online blog and wrote a penetrating piece about foreign students migrating to American universities.
+He also covered a daily (and nightly) public safety beat for the online blog, and wrote a penetrating piece about foreign students migrating to American universities.

 During his time at the UA, he tutored and mentored students as an Einstein Protégé for a general education course.
-He also served as a note-taker for a general education course for the Disability Resource Center.
+He also served as a note-taker for another general education course for the Disability Resource Center.

-In college, Lewis served as the Vice President (VP) of the Society of Professional Journalists – U of A chapter, and as the VP of the Journalism Student Advisory Council and also as the VP for the National Association of Hispanic Journalists – U of A chapter.
+In college, Lewis served as the Vice President (VP) of the Society of Professional Journalists – UArizona chapter, and as the VP of the Journalism Student Advisory Council and also as the VP for the National Association of Hispanic Journalists – UArizona chapter.

 Before graduating he worked for the college newspaper the Arizona Daily Wildcat.
 The “Arizona Daily Wildcat” was named Best College Newspaper by Princeton Review’s “THE BEST 361 COLLEGES, 2006 EDITION.”

-In the Summer of 2007, after completing his Freshman general education courses, Lewis took on the least-coveted Science reporting beat for the paper.
-He made weekly trips from Chandler to Tucson to report on Science-related topics for the Summer edition of the newspaper.
+In the Summer of 2007, after completing his Freshman general education courses, Lewis took on the “least-coveted” Science Journalism beat for the newspaper.

-Eventually, he rejoined the staff of the Daily Wildcat his Senior year (Spring 2010) and served as Assistant News Editor.
-He oversaw budget meetings, ensured the production of the print and online editions, assisted with layout and design, edited news copy and even wrote the occasional news story (which was often on-deadline, but only on an as-needed basis).
+Eventually, he rejoined the staff of the Daily Wildcat, during his Senior year (Spring 2010) and served as Assistant News Editor.
+Lewis oversaw budget meetings, ensured the production of the print and online editions, assisted with layout and design, edited news copy and even wrote the occasional news story (which was often on-deadline, but only on an as-needed basis).

 Lewis is a graduate of the University of Arizona (UA).
 He completed a Bachelor of Arts degree in journalism and a minor in geography in the spring of 2010.
 After graduating, he worked for a daily and weekly newspaper chain (Casa Grande Valley Newspapers, Inc.).
 He covered central Arizona news, sports, and government for about a year.

-Lewis’s recent memberships are with the UA’s Alumni Association and the SSP Foundation.
-His other most recent volunteer and service positions include serving as the Co-Secretary for the UA – Phoenix Chapter Young Alumni Club and as a member of the East Valley Cats (a UA Alumni group based in the East Valley).
-He has also held affiliations with the following groups: the National Association of Black Journalists; The Human Rights Campaign; and the UA Future Teachers Club.
+Lewis’s recent philanthropic and social memberships are with the UArizona’s Alumni Association and the SSP Foundation.
+His other most recent volunteer and service positions include serving as Co-Secretary for the UArizona – Phoenix Chapter Young Alumni Club and as a member of the East Valley Cats (which is a UArizona Alumni group based in the East Valley that emphasizes social activities and professional development).